Thursday, July 31, 2025

 Monday, July 7, 2025

 Live your truth- like the tower of Pisa ?
-Proper 10C 13th July 2025
+Or live God's truth - like a plumb line Proper 10C 13th July 2025

 2025 07 13 Proper 10 Year C